Oil Down on Investor Skepticism Over Production Cuts

 "The U.S. and OPEC are on a tandem bicycle.
 OPEC decided to coast for a while to see if U.S. tires out.
 We're showing no signs of that," said Adam Wise, senior managing director of natural resources at John Hancock Financial Services.
 "U.S. producers became extremely efficient in doing more with less."

 The latest data from the Energy Information Administration had U.S. production averaging 9.3 million barrels a day, 6.3% higher than year-earlier levels.
 The increase is hardly a surprise given oil drilling has risen for 19 straight weeks, analysts say.
-Readings for last week will come Thursday, and S&P Global Platts is predicting an eighth straight week of declines in U.S. oil inventories.
+Readings for last week will come Thursday.
+Analysts, brokers and traders surveyed by The Wall Street Journal are anticipating that U.S. crude stocks fell by 2.5 million barrels, on average.

 Investors will watch for an estimate on Wednesday from the American Petroleum Institute, an industry group that forecasts production and stock levels.